-- 3.2.7 From these changes it appears that the Government is moving slowly away from the previous needs-based funding of the old formula grant towards a system where councils are rewarded for growth in house and business numbers.
+- 3.2.7 From these changes it appears that the Government is moving slowly away from the previous 100% needs-based funding of the old formula grant towards a system where councils income is more reliant on business success and the number of home in the district.
 For example, Revenue Support Grant (RSG) is forecast to reduce at significant rates over the medium term and is therefore unlikely to be a primary source of funding for the Council in the future.
-It is being replaced by Business Rates Retention and New Homes Bonus (albeit at lower levels than previously experienced), both of which reward those areas which can promote and deliver growth.
-RSG for the Council is forecast to be negative by 2020/21, when it will have to pay a tariff to Government from its business rates baseline. - 3.2.8 It should be noted that there is more information upon which to base financial forecasts than 12 months ago, particularly as the Council has accepted the Government's Four Year Funding Offer.
+It is being replaced by Business Rates Retention and New Homes Bonus (albeit the latter will be at lower levels than previously experienced), both of which reward those areas which can promote and deliver growth.
+It is expected there will be no RSG for the Council by 2019/20. - 3.2.8 In October 2016 the Council accepted the Government's Four Year Funding Offer which provided certainty for some funding sources until 2020.
 However, there are a number of key pieces of information that councils do not have clarity on over the medium term.
-For example how the 100% Business Rates Retention scheme will work in practice, which services will be transferring to local government and how the New Homes Bonus "appeals" criteria will be applied.
-Even the areas where there is perceived to be more clarity, such as the Four Year Offer, the Government still has the right to change the figures.
-Another challenge facing local government is the continued impact of an increasing elderly population and the associated pressures on social care and health services.
+For example, how the enhanced Business Rates Retention scheme will work in practice, which services will be transferring to local government and how the New Homes Bonus will be applied to homes built under planning permissions granted on appeal.
+Even in the areas where there is perceived to be more clarity, such as the Four Year Offer, the Government still has the right to change the figures. - 3.2.9 Another challenge facing local government is the continued impact of an increasing elderly population and the associated pressures on social care and health services.
 This has led to a re-distribution, albeit over time, of local government funding.
-There will be a further opportunity for Government to redirect resources when 100% Business Rates Retention is implemented.
-All of these changes present significant risks to the Council over the period of its Medium Term Financial Plan.
-The graph below published by the Local Government Association (LGA) clearly demonstrates lower tier (shire district) councils are expected to fare worst in terms of government funding forecasts amongst all sectors of local government until 2020.
+There will be a further opportunity for Government to redirect resources when enhanced Business Rates Retention is implemented as a review of fairer funding is being undertaken which is anticipated to equalise current perceived inequality of how baseline funding from Government is allocated to councils.
+All of these changes present significant risks to the Council over the period of its Medium Term Financial Plan. - 3.2.10 There is also the potential for change in the way local government is administered throughout England following recent announcements by Government about a local government restructure in Dorset.

-Local Challenges
+Local